Tuition and Required Fees

 Residency classification for tuition purposes at Texas colleges or universities is in accordance with Title 19, Part 1, Chapter 21, Subchapter B of the Texas Administrative Code and the rules of the Texas Higher Education Coordinating Board for determining residence status.
 A person classified as a nonresident for tuition purposes may qualify, under certain exceptions specified in the rules, for resident tuition rates and other charges, while he or she continues to be classified as a nonresident for tuition purposes.
 Please consult these websites concerning residency classification for tuition purposes provided by the State are Texas Administrative Code website and www.collegeforalltexans.com.
 Please consult The University of Texas at Dallas' website for residency information and procedures, www.utdallas.edu/residency.

 It is the student's responsibility to establish, prior to registration, the correct residence classification through the Office of the Registrar.
 Likewise, any student wishing to request a change of residence status for tuition purposes should do so through the Office of the Registrar.
-This will require completion of a residency questionnaire and the provision of documents to support the claim of Texas residency, prior to the census day.
-The student will be charged tuition based on the residency in the student system until official changes have been made.
-Rules and regulations for determining residency are found at www.utdallas.edu/residency.
+This will require completion of a residency questionnaire and the provision of documents to support the claim of Texas residency.
+Rules and regulations for determining residency, or for obtaining a waiver to pay resident tuition even if one is a non-resident, are found at www.utdallas.edu/residency.
 Final authority of appeal for review of residence decisions rests with the Office of the Registrar.

 For residents of Oklahoma, tuition is the Texas resident rate shown plus thirty dollars ($30.00) per semester credit hour.
 Oklahoma residents must apply for this tuition waiver each semester through the Office of Financial Aid.